spinofsf/SDC-vehicle-detection/README.md

     scaled_X, y, test_size=0.2, random_state=rand_state)
 ```

-A Linear SVC is then straight forward to train as shown below.
-This is implemeted in the file
+A Linear SVC is then trained as shown below.
+This is implemeted in the file `vehicle_detection.ipynb`

 ```python
 # Use a linear SVC